Dr Sally Russell

 - Group for Research on Organizations and the Natural Environment

 Sally's teaching interests lie at the intersection of organisations and the natural environment.
-She has experience teaching at undergraduate, postgraduate, MBA, and executive education.
+She has experience teaching at undergraduate, Masters, MBA, PhD, and executive education.

 Sally has teaching experience in the UK, Australia, Hong Kong, and Germany.
 Her teaching experience has included modules and courses on: